Love Builds Families. Commitment Keeps them Together.

 VIRGINIA’S CHILDREN NEED YOU AND ARE WAITING FOR YOU

-More than 700 children in Virginia are permanently and legally separated from their biological parents and seeking a new family to call their own.
+More than 800 children in Virginia are legally free for adoption.
 Adoption is a social, emotional, and legal process through which children become full and permanent members of another family, giving the new parent(s) the same rights and obligations as biological parents.

 Adoption is also multifaceted, occurring in different ways to meet the specific needs of children.
 For example, kinship adoption by blood relatives or fictive kin who have an emotional connection with the child is one way for Virginia’s children to stay connected to their family, culture and traditions.
 Foster parents in Virginia also often become forever families to children and have adopted over 60% of our youth in foster care.

-In Virginia, we prioritize reunifying children with their families whenever possible, and finding kinship caregivers or new, loving families for children when reunification is not possible.
+In Virginia, we prioritize reunifying children with their families whenever possible, and finding kinship caregivers or loving adoptive families for children when reunification is not possible.

 We ask that you consider getting curious – about everything you know or think you know about adopting a child (or children!).
 Consider opening your heart and home to a child.
 Consider adoption.